 - Resident cats are fine as long as they are neutered and friendly towards other cats.
 We also highly recommend they are up to date with their vaccinations as we often have no history of the cats we take in.
 We do ask that you keep their flea and worm treatment up to date so that they can’t transmit any to our cats.

 - Resident dogs or other pets are fine as long as they are friendly towards cats.
 We also recommend they are up to date with their vaccinations to reduce the risk of them catching something from one of our cats, but this is at your own risk.
 We ask that they are regularly treated for fleas and worms to ensure they don’t transmit any parasites to our cats.

 - Foster homes with children also welcome, we will do our best to match you with a cat who has previously lived with children.

 What will you get in return?

-We provide 24 hour support.
+We can provide physical and verbal support.
 You will have access to an emergency number, as well as our Facebook group which is full of other fosterers happy to give advice.

 How to apply